|

 necessarily an inevitable part of aging.
 Some people whose world is a quiet one, have sensitive hearing well into old age.
 However, most of us can look forward to some hearing loss as a result of just the noise produced by our modern life.

-We at Cassette Works, working with industry groups and health organizations, are trying to inform people of the dangers they can avoid to stem the loss of their hearing.
+At Cassette Works we are working with industry groups and health organizations to inform people of the dangers of exposure to loud sounds ans what they can do to stem the loss of their hearing.
 Very loud noises can damage the hair cells in our ear.
 Once gone, they are gone forever.

-Constant exposure to loud noises like lawn mowers at about 90 decibels put your hearing loss inevitable.
-Be careful.
+Constant exposure to loud noises like lawn mowers at about 90 decibels make hearing loss inevitable.
+Earplugs are recommended when you are exposed to sounds of 85 dB and above.
+75 decibels is considered a safe constant listening level.
 Take care of your ears — we want you listening for a lifetime!

 |